 Creating Printable Worksheets and Activities from Figurative Language Lists

 All lists can be transformed into various figurative language online activities and figurative language printable worksheets.
 A figurative language list on VocabularySpellingCity gives students practice in recognizing the uses of metaphors, similes, idioms, personification, and hyperbole using interactive online games as well as printable worksheets.
-Figurative language writing prompts give students experience in creating and using their own figurative language sentences.
+Figurative language writing prompts give students experience in creating their own sentences using figurative language.

 All lists can be transformed to figurative language worksheets.
 Learn more about printing VocabularySpellingCity activities or browse the sample worksheets below: